AMartins87/mythos/README.md

 ## **Delete post page**

-Users are shown title of the story to be deleted and asked if they are sure to delete and two buttons are shown - *Delete* abd *Go back* which will take the user back to home page
+Users are shown the title of the story to be deleted and asked if they are sure to delete and two buttons are shown - *Delete* and *Go back* which will take the user back to the home page

 ![Delete post page](media/images/delete_post_page.JPG)

 ## **Contact page**

-Users can contact the site administrator by filling in simple form on screen where they are required to give their **name**, **email address**, **subject** and then type in their **message**
+Users can contact the site administrator by filling in the simple form on the screen where they are required to give their **name**, **email address**, **subject** and then type in their **message**

 ![Contact page](media/images/contact_page.JPG)